A splitting theorem for capillary graphs under Ricci lower bounds: Introduction

 Regarding overdetermined boundary value problems, Farina and Valdinoci in \cite{far_vald_ARMA} made the remarkable discovery that the identity corresponding to \eqref{eq_farina} for $\Delta u + f(u) = 0$, meaning

 still holds even if the support of $\varphi$ contains a portion of $\partial\Omega$, provided that $u$ satisfies \eqref{eq_overdet_lapla} and $\partial_m u > 0$.
 In other words, the contributions of boundary terms to \eqref{eq_farina_2} on $\partial \Omega \cap {\rm spt } \varphi$ vanish identically if both $u$ and $\partial_{\bar \eta} u$ are constant on $\partial \Omega$.
 This opened the way to use \eqref{eq_farina_2} to characterize domains supporting a non-constant solution of \eqref{eq_overdet_lapla}, a point of view further developed in \cite{fmv} to obtain splitting theorems for domains with $\Ricc \ge 0$ provided that the solution of \eqref{eq_overdet_lapla} is monotone in the direction of a Killing field.
+In the nonlocal setting, Y.Sire and Valdinoci in \cite{sireval} used a similar technique on product domains $M\times[0,\infty)$, where $M$ is a complete manifold without boundary and with $\Ricc\geq 0$, to prove rigidity properties for solutions of Neumann problems involving a weighted (local) Laplacian, that are related to nonlocal equations for the fractional Laplacian on $M$ via the well-known extension argument.
 In our paper, a key point to get \eqref{intro-poincare} is to show that the ``magic cancelation" in \cite{far_vald_ARMA} still holds for capillary graphs.
 We give a simpler proof of this identity, emphasizing its geometrical meaning.\\

 The second result is a gradient estimate for non-negative solutions of the CMC equation, holding under just a lower bound on the Ricci curvature of $(M,\sigma)$ in $\Omega$ and, in some cases, a mild control on the volume growth of $\partial\Omega$.
 This improves on \cite{cmmr}, that considers the case $H=0$.